umbraco/UmbracoDocs/umbraco-workflow/README.md

 Learn more about the acquisition in the [Umbraco acquires Plumber](https://umbraco.com/blog/umbraco-acquires-plumber/) blogpost.
 {% endhint %}

 Welcome to the Umbraco Workflow documentation.
-Here you can read all about how to work with Umbraco Workflow.
-You can find articles about the multiple workflow types, configure workflows for different languages, initiate and process workflows from the content app, and the different features that come with Umbraco Workflow.
+Here you can read articles about how to work with Umbraco Workflow.

 ## [Installing Umbraco Workflow](installing-workflow.md)